-Almost everyone with very little knowledge of search engine optimization techniques can use GKP effectively to find the real money-making search terms and other important data.
+Almost everyone with very little knowledge of search engine optimization techniques can use GKP effectively to find real money-making search terms and other important data.

 Plus, it can give you hundreds of related keywords to target and give a more natural look to your copy.

-Actually, Google keyword planner is created for the AdWords users to find the valuable search terms that they can bid for and drive their potential customers to the landing pages through PPC/display ads.
+Actually, Google keyword planner is created for AdWords users to find the valuable search terms that they can bid for and drive their potential customers to the landing pages through PPC/display ads.

 It’s a no-nonsense tool for newbies as well as experienced SEO executives to discover profitable keywords and their search volume for free.